The Mineral Tramways

 have already been made safe, therefore enabling them to be enjoyed

 Thirteen mining villages within the project area have also had

 improvements made to them and new interpretation panels which help

 bring to life the exciting story of an area that sparked pioneering

 developments and was once the richest in the country.

-The Mineral Tramways Heritage Project is a £6 million
+The Mineral Tramways Heritage Project was a £6 million

-Regeneration Project.
-It is managed by Cornwall Council and funded
+Regeneration Project, managed by Cornwall Council and funded by

 Heritage Lottery Fund and Parish and Town Councils in the Project